vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 $$\min_\theta\mathcal{L}(\hat x,y)$$

 Here we can explain further the mechanism that drives adversarial training.
 We can use a variant of gradient descent, called **projected gradient descent**, to _maximise_ loss in order to find worst-case perturbations.
 We ensure that the perturbation still lies within the $\epsilon$-ball of the original data point by _projecting_ those perturbations that escape the $\epsilon$-ball back inside.
-Our new training objective becomes:
+Our new training objective, due to Madry et al. [-@madry2017towards], becomes:

 $$\min_\theta\bigg[\max_{x:|x-\hat x|\le\epsilon} \mathcal{L}(x, y) \bigg]$$